Ancient America and Genetic DNA Research

 Edgar Cayce mentioned ancient America in 68 different readings.
 These readings covered migrations to America, mound builders, the Norse, and other events.
 In Mound Builders: Edgar Cayce’s Forgotten History of Ancient America (2001), his 68 readings on ancient America were extensively analyzed.
 From these readings, 30 specific statements were found which could be verified by scientific evidence.
 Of the 30 statements by Cayce, 23 (or 77%) of them have enough support to be considered accurate.
 Another six statements are, as yet, not supportable by evidence, but could be verified in the future.
 Only one statement appears to be wrong.
 Thus, of all of Cayce’s seemingly impossible statements about ancient America, only 3% are definitely wrong.
 Of the remainder, 77% have been supported by scientific research, and the 20% that remain could be verified in the future.

 Several teams of genetics researchers at prominent American universities have been conducting studies on the DNA of Native Americans.
-Although results from early studies showed the expected Siberian-Asian ancestry of the majority of modem Native American tribes, things took an unexpected turn in 1997 when it was found that a small percentage of modem Native Americans have an unusual type of DNA then known to exist only in a few locations in Europe and the Middle East.
+Although results from early studies showed the expected Siberian-Asian ancestry of the majority of modern Native American tribes, things took an unexpected turn in 1997 when it was found that a small percentage of modern Native Americans have an unusual type of DNA then known to exist only in a few locations in Europe and the Middle East.
 Subsequent research indicated that the European DNA was not the result of genetic mixing after Columbus, as the same DNA was found in the bone of an ancient American burial, confirming that people carrying this unique DNA had entered America in ancient times.
 This unique gene was also found in a small tribe living in the northern Gobi Desert area.
 The DNA research initially seemed to promise solid proof of not only where the ancient Americans came from, but also when they came.

 As might be expected, ancient DNA research has become a highly contentious issue with several competing sides.
 Most of the DNA research on Native American Indians has been done utilizing mitochondria.
 Every cell in our body contains hundreds to thousands of these tiny, football-shaped organelles.
 The mitochondria process glucose (sugar) into a usable form of energy for all of our body’s functions and are believed to be an evolutional form of bacteria that adapted into a symbiotic relationship with multi-celled life forms.
 The mitochondria have their own unique DNA, which is simpler and easier to analyze than the human DNA found in the nucleus.
 Mitochondrial DNA (usually abbreviated as mtDNA) is passed to offspring only through the woman's egg.
 Thus, it is not a combination of male and female genes but a haploid gene, meaning that it has only one dose of chromosomes.